nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 lost of data.

+- `StonksXD_Settings.csv` is **read-only**.
+This is because changing the settings will result in many unexpected results.
+For example, changing the currency setting in the file would result in the amounts in `StonksXD_Entries.csv` to be recognised as another currency which is very unlikely what you are trying to do.

 - Restrictions and rules for different variables are the same as how you would enter them in the Command Line Interface, as specified above.